 If you're a quant trader or financial services technologist nowadays, you will probably have heard of Jane Street.
 You may also want to work there.
 Many try.
 Few succeed: the company says only a "small percentage" of applicants are accepted for interview and that its notoriously difficult interview questions get harder with each round.

 For those not in the know, Jane Street is about as hot as things get in the world of quant trading.
-The New York Times describes it as a "secretive E.T.F. trading firm that, after years of minting money in the shadows of Wall Street, is now pitching itself to some of the largest institutional investors in the world."
+In 2016, the New York Times described it as a "secretive E.T.F. trading firm that, after years of minting money in the shadows of Wall Street, is now pitching itself to some of the largest institutional investors in the world."

 Have a confidential story, tip, or comment you’d like to share?
 Contact: email@example.com

 Bear with us if you leave a comment at the bottom of this article: all our comments are moderated by human beings.
 Sometimes these humans might be asleep, or away from their desks, so it may take a while for your comment to appear.
 Eventually it will – unless it’s offensive or libelous (in which case it won’t.)